ubuntu-mate/ubuntu-mate.org/pages/get-involved-community-support.md

 future versions.
 So if you have an idea (that's not a bug report) on how to improve Ubuntu MATE, let us know in the Development Discussion!

+### Tips, Tricks and Tutorials

+If you think of something that would be genuinely useful to others, consider writing out a guide, note it out as a quick tip, or write a tutorial.
+All posts in these categories are wiki, so you are welcome to improve upon others' work too.

 ### Be the Welcoming Committee

 Patience is a virtue.
 And like most virtues, sometimes it isn't easy.